catpea/kurwa/README.md

 MUDs are typically text-based games that are played over the internet, where players explore a virtual world, interact with other players, and complete quests or challenges.

+## Name

+The name is not meant to be funny, is from latin and it means "curved" as in self referential, curved unto it self, early 15c. (implied in curved ), intransitive, "have or assume a curved form," from Latin curvus "crooked, curved, bent," and curvare "to bend,".

+You are to create multidimensional self referencing Tesseract objects, immaturity won't get you far in this class.

 ## Challenge

 The challenge is to create self referential meta-programs that offer a lot of functionality, with very little code.